Seven0492/simple-bear-website/README.md

 feel free to post issues, start discussions and pull requests as you wish.

-# how to take part in testing
+# How to take part in testing

 It's hosted on Github pages, PHP doesn't work, but you can access it here: https://seven0492.github.io/simple-bear-website/.

+# Contributing

+You can contribute by proposing modifications in a pull request and discuss the modifications with me.